jpmgoncalves12/base-api/README.md

 ## Patterns

 The Folders has create based at [Ala](https://github.com/kiwfy/ala-microservice) patterns, we Have a Folder called Domain an We'll include our Feature/EndPoint in there.
-Indide of them, we have:
+Inside of them, we have:
 ```
 	Business: Bussines Rules